emvaized/open-in-popup-window-extension/README.md

 > Due to the specifics of fullscreen mode on Mac OS (fullscreen apps separate in their own Desktop space), popup windows do not appear above the fullcreen window.
 They either open on the "main" desktop (Firefox), or as a new fullscreen window (Chrome).
 To use this extension on Mac OS, you would have to open browser not in the fullscreen mode.

 #### How to make popups remain always on top?
-> Unfortunately, browser extensions currently are [not capable](https://github.com/w3c/webextensions/issues/443) of manually setting "always on top" flag.
+> Unfortunately, browser extensions currently are [not capable](https://github.com/w3c/webextensions/issues/443) of manually setting the "always on top" flag.
 >
 > But you can use third-party programs in your system which can do it, for example [PowerToys](https://github.com/microsoft/PowerToys) on Windows.
 Don't forget to disable autoclosing popup window when it loses focus in the extension settings.